beegee-tokyo/DHTesp/README.md

 Another problem I found is that many of the available libraries use the same naming (dht.h, dht.cpp), which easily leads to conflicts if different libraries are used for different platforms.

 _**According to users, the library works as well with DHT33 and DHT44 sensors.
 But as I do not own these sensors, I cannot test and confirm it.
 However, if you want to use this sensors, you can do so by using `setup(pin, DHTesp::DHT22)` and it should work.
-Please give me feedback in the issues if you successfull use these sensors.
+Please give me feedback in the issues if you successful use these sensors.
 Thank you**_

 The library is tested as well on ESP8266 and should work on AVR boards as well.